 Furthermore, the bill allows local governments to establish separate operating permit requirements for public water systems, provided these requirements are approved by the Department of Health and result in an increased level of service.
-It also stipulates that local requirements for Group B public water systems must be at least as stringent as state requirements, with an exception noted in the new language regarding Group A classifications.
-The act is declared necessary for the immediate preservation of public health and safety, taking effect immediately upon passage.
+It also emphasizes that local requirements for Group B public water systems must be at least as stringent as state requirements, with a specific exception noted in the new language regarding Group A classifications.
+The act is declared necessary for the immediate preservation of public peace, health, or safety, and takes effect immediately upon passage.

 Statutes affected: